On the Road to Kaza: Stopping at Key Monastery

 Architectural elements of Key Monastery against the surrounding mountain landscape (Photo: Arpan Ray)

-Key Monastery remains one of the clearest memories from our time in Spiti.
+It is easily one of the clearest memories from our time in Spiti.

 A photo-story made from the photos taken during our visit to the Spiti valley and the Key monastery (Music: Hans Zimmer Gladiator)